CS Tutorials

 Software testing is the process of checking the quality, completeness, correctness, and security of the software.
-In software testing, we will check the software if there are any errors or bugs in it.
-Although, software testing is not an easy task for anyone.
-You can start your career as a software tester if you have a great desire for it, for that, you have to know about software testing and its types along with the common software testing techniques or methods.
+In software testing, we will check the software for any errors or bugs.
+Although software testing is not an easy task for anyone.
+You can start your career as a software tester if you have a great desire for it.
+For that, you have to know about software testing and its types, along with the common software testing techniques or methods.
 Hence, in this post, we will describe the most common techniques along with examples.

 Most Common Software Testing Techniques